eliason-j/eliason-j.github.io/README.md

 ## Attribution
 This website was created using [Hugo](https://gohugo.io).
-Special thanks to Stephen Siegerts for his `hugo-theme-basic` [template](https://github.com/siegerts/hugo-theme-basic).
+Special thanks to Stephen Siegerts for his `hugo-theme-basic` [template](https://github.com/siegerts/hugo-theme-basic), which I used.
 I made extensive use of Yihui Xie's [Creating Websites with R Markdown](https://bookdown.org/yihui/blogdown/) in implementing the theme and in launching the site using Github Pages.
 Final acknowledgement to Zach for debugging help and general web dev consulting.